Why do my employees need mental health first aid training?

-This lot see mental distress not as a contagion, nor as a weakness -- sure, an illness, but not a broken leg, guys: c’mon.
+This lot see mental distress not as a contagion, nor as a weakness.
 Most importantly, though, they see it matter-of-factly.
-There’s no shaming nor drama and this kind of levelled pragmatism is just the ticket when you’re feeling unspooled.
-Not a jot of pull-yourself-together, or ‘u ok hun?’
-We should add here that well-meaning friends can feel hurt when their good intentions don’t help, or get barked down.
+There’s no shaming nor drama and this kind of leveled pragmatism is just the ticket when you’re feeling unspooled.
+We should add here that well-meaning friends can feel hurt when their good intentions don’t help or get barked down.
 If you engage with someone suffering the effects of poor mental health as if it’s a state of personality, and therefore in need of cheering up, you’re likely going to find yourself pouring your efforts into a sieve, with few results to show for it.

 Outside of measured empathy for people’s distresses, as outlined above, Mental Health First Aiders are excellent advocates for good company culture.
 We’ve heard of those whose breaks from work due to stress have been derided by colleagues.
 This is where Mental Health First Aiders come in: they can weigh in as advocates for those absent and steer conversations from mistrust to understanding.

-Paws in Work are starting to offer Mental Health First Aid training with a puppy spin from April 2020, enabling the impact of their influence on teams’ wellness to extend far beyond their visits.
+Paws in Work offer Mental Health First Aid training enabling the impact of their influence on teams’ wellness to extend far beyond their visits.
 It makes sense for a company that isn’t about gimmicks: they see how the need to socialise puppies and alleviate emotional strain in the workplace can answer each other to a good extent.
-Where the puppies’ good temperaments are being looked after, then Ashley and the Paws in Work team have a way to go in their plight to make the world a friendlier place for those with poor mental health.
+Where the puppies’ good temperaments are being looked after, the Paws in Work team have a way to go in their plight to make the world a friendlier place for those with poor mental health.